IQSS/geoconnect/heroku_setup.md

 These notes describe setting up Geoconnect on a Heroku server using the Django settings in "geoconnect.settings.heroku"

+The steps assume that:
+  1. You already have a Heroku account and that
+  1. The Geoconnect repository has been cloned to a local machine.

 # Dashboard set-up

 1. Install the Heroku CLI from https://devcenter.heroku.com/articles/heroku-cli